Scandal Savage: Fictional character biography

-Following this, the Secret Six were hired for mercenary work by a Russian mobster to protect a Rocket Red suit that was revealed to be occupied by the presumed-dead super-hero Ice.
-During the battle against the Birds of Prey for the suit and Ice, Spy Smasher made Deadshot accidentally shoot Scandal in the back.
-She appeared to be fine, but was too weak to continue the fight.
+Following this, the Secret Six are hired to protect Ice.
+During the battle, Deadshot accidentally shoots Scandal in the back.
+She survives, but is too weak to continue the fight.

-Following Knockout's murder by an unknown assailant, a drunk and distraught Scandal is kidnapped by Bronze Tiger and Rick Flag on the orders of Amanda Waller.
+After an unknown assailant kills Knockout, Amanda Waller sends Bronze Tiger and Rick Flag to kidnap Scandal.
 King Faraday offers her a place in a revived Suicide Squad, but she refuses and promises to kill him.
-Faraday then orders her to be shipped off to an unknown location (see Salvation Run).
+Faraday then orders her to be shipped off to an unknown location.